isaudits/docker-msf/README.md

 * Smaller in size than Kali image with MSF installed
 * Has functional Postgres instance installed inline without having to use a linked Postgres image instance
 * Uses environment variables to configure defaults
+* Includes nmap

-This image has 2 build options with separate Dockerfiles:
+This image has 2 build tags with separate Dockerfiles:
-* msf - main image (larger in size: ~1.5 GB); use for standalone MSF instances. .git repo and dependencies are left intact so msfupdate will work.
-Also has Nmap installed
+* full / latest - main image (larger in size: ~1.6 GB); use for standalone MSF instances. .git repo and dependencies are left intact so msfupdate will work.
-* msf-minimal - stripped down image (reduced size: ~800 MB); use for image base for other images. .git repo and unnecessary dependencies are removed after install. msfupdate does not work in the minimal install so you have to rebuild or re-pull to get framework updates.
+* minimal - stripped down image (reduced size: ~900 MB); use for image base for other images. .git repo and unnecessary dependencies are removed after install. msfupdate does not work in the minimal install so you have to rebuild or re-pull to get framework updates.